Setup a Whitelist for your Minecraft Server

 - Type:

-On your computer, start Minecraft and try to connect to your server.
-You should see, “You’re not whitelisted on the server!”
+whitelist oninto the console and then press Enter. - On your computer, start Minecraft and try to connect to your server.
+You should see, āYouāre not whitelisted on the server!ā If youāre still able to join your server, you may need to manually turn on the whitelist:

 - Click the Files tab above the console.